Kay Ivey: Abortion

 In August 2018, after the 11th Circuit Court of Appeals issued a ruling that blocked the Alabama Unborn Child Protection from Dismemberment Act, Ivey reflected on her support for the state law while serving as lieutenant governor and said, "we should not let this discourage our steadfast commitment to protect the lives of the unborn, even if that means taking this case to the U.S. Supreme Court."
 She added that the ruling "clearly demonstrates why we need conservative justices on the Supreme Court" and expressed her support for the confirmation of Justice Brett Kavanaugh.
 The United States Supreme Court declined to hear an appeal of the 11th Circuit Court's ruling.
 The American Civil Liberties Union represented those opposing appeal.
 ACLU attorney Andrew Beck said, "While we are pleased to see the end of this particular case, we know that it is nowhere near the end of efforts to undermine access to abortion."

 On May 15, 2019, Ivey signed the more restrictive House Bill 314, which intended to criminalize abortion as of November 2019, with the exception of cases where the mother's life is under threat or the fetus might not survive.
-It mandated prison sentences of up to 99 years for physicians performing such surgery, and did not allow for exceptions in cases of rape or incest.
-The bill contradicted the then extant Supreme Court ruling in Roe v.
-Wade that laws banning abortion before fetal viability were unconstitutional, and was expected to be challenged in court.
+It mandated prison sentences of up to 99 years for physicians performing such surgery, with no exceptions in cases of rape or incest.
+The bill violated Roe v.
+Wade, according to which laws banning abortion before fetal viability were unconstitutional, and was expected to be challenged in court.
 On October 29, shortly before the law was to take effect, a federal judge blocked the statute.
-Ivey and Alabama Attorney General Steve Marshall said they expected that the Supreme Court would overturn the ruling on appeal.
+Ivey and Alabama Attorney General Steve Marshall said they expected the Supreme Court would overturn the ruling on appeal.

 In July 2021, Ivey and Marshall joined 11 other governors and 23 other attorneys general in filing an amicus brief in a case where the Jackson Women's Health Organization filed a lawsuit that challenged a Mississippi bill that banned abortions after 15 weeks gestation.
 After Roe v.
 Wade was overturned in July 2022, Ivey released a statement saying that "our prayers have been answered" and that she "could not be more proud as a governor, a Christian and a woman to see this misguided and detrimental decision overturned."